 Advantages of Firebase Database:

-If we have a look at the list of reasons, why one should use firebase database as their one-stop database for all the mobile and web app development, we will see why Firebase db has become such a big hit in mobile app development industry.
+If we have a look at the list of reasons, why one should use firebase database as their one-stop database for all the mobile and web app development, we will see why Firebase db has become such a big hit in the cloud solution services and mobile app development industry.

 - Easy Data Migration – The recent developments have given the developers the tools to easily migrate the data out.